 DreamHost review: fast and affordable web host?

-DreamHost is a titan of the industry.
-It’s one of the oldest hosting providers, which means that it had enough time to improve its services and impress a big circle of customers.
-It focuses on WordPress, but if you have large-scale projects, you can go for VPS or dedicated hosting.
+DreamHost is a titan of the hosting industry, one of the oldest providers too.
+It mainly focuses on WordPress, but if you have large-scale projects, you can go for VPS or dedicated hosting.

 Pros and Cons of DreamHost

 - Free domain, SSL, domain privacy, and daily backups

 - Live chat is not 24/7

 DreamHost prices look very average from the first look, with shared hosting starting at $2.59/month.
 Other options include DreamPress managed WordPress platform, VPS (Virtual Private Servers) for more server control, and dedicated servers for the biggest websites.